Wangzhaoze/UTN_Mobile_Robotics/README.md

 > For more details please follow this link: [Page of Course](https://www.utn.de/en/2022/09/13/mobile-robotics/)

-This is an online course of topic mobile robots of University of Technology Nuremberg which strated in November 2022.
+This is an online course of topic mobile robots of [University of Technology Nuremberg](https://www.utn.de/en/) which strated in November 2022.
 The course mainly introduces:
-- Kinematics model of mobile robots and Lidar
+- Kinematics model of mobile robots
+- Lidar sensor
-- Bayesian probability model
+- Bayesian Probability Model
 - Localization based on Lidar and wheel odometry with the help of [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter#:~:text=Particle%20filters%2C%20or%20sequential%20Monte,processing%20and%20Bayesian%20statistical%20inference.)
 - [Fast_SLAM](http://robots.stanford.edu/papers/montemerlo.fastslam-tr.pdf).